 Beachcombing for Vongole clams in Northern Italy

 Vongole clams (Ruditapes philippinarum) are the main bivalve species collected from the flat beaches of the Adriatic Sea in Northern Italy.
-These clams were introduced to aquaculture facilities in the lagoon of Venice in 1983 and are now considered an invasive species, having often replaced the endemic clam Ruditapes decussata.
+Introduced to aquaculture facilities in the lagoon of Venice in 1983, they are now considered an invasive species, having often replaced the endemic clam Ruditapes decussate.
 However, despite being invasive, 95% of all Italian clam production comes from these lagoons, and 90% of the entire European harvest of clams is also sourced from there.

 What is the correct name for vongole clams?

-Due to their widespread distribution from cool to semi-tropical and tropical habitats in Asia, Europe, and the Americas, vongole clams have a variety of common names.
+Due to their widespread distribution from cool to semi-tropical and tropical habitats in Asia, Europe, and the Americas, vongole clams have various common names.
 There are 31 different scientific names for these clams worldwide, which can be found here.

-Some of the synonymous English common names include Japanese carpet shell, Littleneck clam, and many others.
+Some common English synonymous names include Japanese carpet shell, Littleneck clam, and many others.
 In Italy, clams are generally called “Vongole.”

 General description and harvesting time